Passing out (military): Hat toss

 The first recorded hat toss in the United States of America was in 1946 at United States Military Academy, West Point.
 After the hat toss, children are allowed to take one hat each.
 Cadets fill the hats with notes, snapshots, and even money for the children.

 At some places such as the Indian Military Academy, 'flinging-of-cap' has been stopped.
 The tradition of 'cap-flinging' during the passing out parade has a long past; the tradition starting well before India's Independence from British rule.
-It was stopped in 2010 as some people found it disrespectful for the caps to touch the ground.
+It was stopped in India in 2010 as some people found it disrespectful for the caps to touch the ground.

 Other

 Other traditions include the adjutant leading the parade to crack a joke to lighten the atmosphere, as in the case of the Indian Military Academy passing out parade.
 At the Royal Military Academy Sandhurst, the parade finale includes the mounted adjutant riding up the steps of the Old College on his horse (the origin of this tradition is unknown).
-At the Indian Military Academy, the finale is the 'antim path' (final step), where cadets take the last step into Chetwode Hall.
+At the Indian Military Academy, the finale is the 'antim pag' (final step), where cadets take the last step into Chetwode Hall.